prodigy2m/Parse-Server-with-RocksDB-on-Digital-Ocean/README.md

 # NOT WORKING YET - DO NOT USE!!!

-# Digital Ocean + Parse Server =  Go Prototype
+# Digital Ocean + Parse Server =  Prototype Heaven

 Works with smallest Digital Ocean plans.
 All you need to do is follow simple step-by-step instructions.

 Note: I am not affiliated with DigitalOcean, or Facebook.
 This code is free of charge.
-I only made it for you to install the server faster and start being creating.
+I only made it for you to install the server faster and start being creative.

 NOT RESPONSIBLE for this code at ALL.
 Install and use at your own risk!